Engee documentation

 complex matrix M by N

-An input signal given as an M by N matrix, where M is the number of samples of the signal and N is the number of signals.
+The input signal is defined as a matrix M by N, where M is the number of samples of the signal, and N is the number of signals.

 Support for complex numbers: Yes